nolanlab/PLAYRDesign/README.md

 PLAYRDesign.filter_refseq_file("PUT PATH TO INPUT FILE HERE", "PATH TO OUTPUT FILE HERE")
 ```

 At this point you should have two sequence files in FASTA format, called *repbase.fa* and *rna_human_high_qual.fa*.
-Move both files to the BLAST+ database directory and convert them to BLAST+ databases by typing these commands.
-(Refer to the BLAST+ [manual](http://www.ncbi.nlm.nih.gov/books/NBK279688/) for additional details on how to use *makeblastdb*)
+Move both files to the BLAST+ database directory and convert them to BLAST+ databases by typing these commands (the *makeblastdb* program must be in your PATH, see above).
+Refer to the BLAST+ [manual](http://www.ncbi.nlm.nih.gov/books/NBK279688/) for additional details on how to use *makeblastdb*.

 ```
 makeblastdb -in repbase.fa -parse_seqids -dbtype nucl